BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Getting Started

-The first step to getting started with Bitcoin Cache Machine is to clone the git repo to your machine.
+The first step to getting started with Bitcoin Cache Machine is to clone the git repo to your new SDN controller, a user-facing desktop or laptop.

 > NOTE: All BCM documentation ASSUMES you're working from a fresh install of Ubuntu (Desktop or Server) >= 18.04.
 Windows and MacOS are not directly supported, though you can always run Ubuntu in a VM.
+This goes for both the user-facing SDN controller and dedicated back-end x86_64 data center hardware.

-Start by installing [`tor`](https://www.torproject.org/) and [`git`](https://git-scm.com/downloads).
+Start by installing [`tor`](https://www.torproject.org/) and [`git`](https://git-scm.com/downloads) from your SDN Controller.
 Next, configure your local `git` client to download (clone) the BCM github repository using TOR for transport.
 This prevents github.com (i.e., Microsoft) from recording your real IP address.
 (It might also be a good idea to use a TOR browser when browsing this repo directly on github.).

 ```bash
 sudo apt-get update